peter-wroot/python-mailer/README.md

 # template-processor

 A simple template-processor.py script is also included.
 This script will replace an arbitrary number of strings within a text-based template file with substitute strings provided by the user.
+The items are substituted based on their index in each array (index 0 in the "seek" array will be replaced in index 0 in the "replace" array, and so on.)

+## Command-line switches

 |Switch         |Function                           |
 |-              |-                                  |